List of Gladiators UK events: Atlaspheres

 Contenders were not allowed to score on the same pod twice unless they had already scored on another since the last visit.
 Gladiators were not allowed to double-team a contender and could only keep them confined for ten seconds.

+The event returned for series 12 (BBC series 2).
+Instead of plumes of smoke coming from the pods, the floor display lights up red or blue depending on which contender rolled over it and each time this happened the contender scored 2 points.